Less is more – the most important rule

 With these tools you can edit the transients efficiently and thus bring the drum sound forward.
 It is also interesting to first compress the drum sound and then edit it with the transient designer.

 To get your drum loop fatter and more assertive, just create a duplicate of your signal/track.
 Then compress the copy heavily – if necessary, add Saturation Tools.
 After this edit the result with the EQ.
-In the end, mix the edited copy into the original drum loop according to your taste.
+In the end, mix the edited copy into the original drum loop according to your taste (= New York Compression).
 The result is a more powerful drum loop.

 With BABY Audio’s unique concept of Parallel Aggressor, this process can be massively simplified.
 You don’t have to duplicate your signal any more and you save

 complex plug-in chains.
 The fantastic sounding results (transparent and musical) of the plugin are amazingly good.
 It’s not just parallel compression but also a great sound design tool.
 The CPU load is low.
 I can recommend this plugin to everyone!

 3 years ago, Baby Audio presented the predecessor.
 Now Baby Audio claims to have developed “the most powerful compressor in the industry”.